(Just want to pick my brain instead of reading about my business?

 Also, get other people to help you.
 It’s worth it.

 If you want practical, structured advice for building a freelance copywriting business (or learning copywriting), here are some folks who can offer that:

 - The Copywriter Club.
 This is a free Facebook group and podcast.
 The Facebook group is great for crowdsourcing advice (use the search feature to get answers to popular questions) and getting feedback.
 The podcast is great for hearing how other copywriters structure their businesses and approach their work.
-They also have a paid accelerator called The Copywriter Underground, which is more about the business side of copywriting.

 - Eman Ismail of Inkhouse Writing.
 Eman is a Confident Copywriting alumnus, too, and I can vouch for her brilliance.
 She has several offers for learning copywriting and building a copywriting business (including a pick-my-brain consultation call you can book from her website).
 Since she focuses on email copywriting, this might be the best option for those who are interested in that specialty.